-4) "Tier 1 capital" - includes permanent shareholders' equity (issued and fully paid-up ordinary shares, non-cumulative perpetual preference shares and assigned capital required to be maintained by the branch of a foreign bank in accordance with Chapter II, Section 33 (f) of the Act) plus disclosed reserves (additional paid-in share premium plus undistributed profits from prior years) plus minority interests in the equity of consolidated subsidiaries, but excluding goodwill and other intangible assets, loan loss provisions (both general and specific) and all other asset revaluation reserves, future income tax benefits, losses carried forward, and encumbered assets.
+4) "Tier 1 capital" - includes permanent shareholders' equity (issued and fully paid-up ordinary shares, non-cumulative perpetual preference shares and assigned capital required to be maintained by the branch of a foreign bank in accordance with 26 PNC § 1043) plus disclosed reserves (additional paid-in share premium plus undistributed profits from prior years) plus minority interests in the equity of consolidated subsidiaries, but excluding goodwill and other intangible assets, loan loss provisions (both general and specific) and all other asset revaluation reserves, future income tax benefits, losses carried forward, and encumbered assets.
 Assets deducted from Tier 1 capital are also deducted from Total Risk-Weighted Assets.
-The Tier 1 Risk-Based Capital (RBC) Ratio is calculated by dividing Tier 1 capital by Total Risk-Weighted Assets.
+The Tier 1 Risk-Based Capital ("RBC") Ratio is calculated by dividing Tier 1 capital by Total Risk-Weighted Assets.